Montessori Practical Life for Babies & Toddlers: Simple Daily Routines

 Supporting Independence Beyond Daily Tasks

-It continues into how toddlers play, move, and interact with their environment.
+The same principles continue into how toddlers play, move, and interact with their wider environment.

 → Explore simple Montessori tools that support independent toddler play